My story, a long journey from the bolshevik revolution, through communism, earthquakes, the overthrow of Ceausescu, to finding myself in the west

 Dream of England!

-My first and only job in England, much to the amazement, giggles and pride of my friends back home, was in the Communications Directorate of a large British Government department in Victoria, London, a short walk from the Houses of Parliament and Downing Street, where I worked to start with on campaigns to influence the population in favour of Eco-towns and then in quite high security with colleagues in the MoD, the Home Office, DfID and the FCO on counter terrorism campaigns to influence the young, especially young Muslims, to reject violent extremism and terrorism.
-Imagine it, me, a Romanian citizen at that time, doing that.
+My first and only job in England, much to the amazement, giggles and pride of my friends back home, was in the Communications Directorate of a large British Government department in Victoria, London, a short walk from the Houses of Parliament and Downing Street, where I worked to start with on campaigns to influence the population in favour of Eco-towns - and then I took a transfer with increased security clearance to join colleagues in the MoD, the Home Office, DfID and the FCO working on counter extremism campaigns to influence young Muslims to reject violent extremism and terrorism.
+Imagine it, me, a Romanian citizen at that time (now I have dual British and Romanian citizenship), doing that.

-With my husband I had been back to Africa, perilously flying at 1,500 feet in a single engine Cessna plane, landing on remote, waterlogged, dirt strips at community projects in places that he refers to as “God’s own Country” and to that beach in the Cape, to that sunset, and to my real purpose in life, to something that I know Jane will be proud of as she watches over me.
+With my husband I had been back to Africa, perilously flying at 1,500 feet in a single engine Cessna plane, dodging violent African storms, landing on remote, waterlogged, dirt strips at isolated community projects in places that he refers to as “God’s own Country” and to that beach in the Cape and its penguins, to that sunset, and to my real purpose in life, to something that I know Jane will be proud of as she watches over me.
 I finally decided then to use my life experiences to find ways of empowering women who are less fortunate than me, to carry on Jane’s work, work that had so materially touched and enhanced my life and enhanced the lives of so many others.

 So the cycle of change in my life turned again, I had to re-learn and to re-invent myself again, but if it's what you decide you want in life...........